 - 1.1 Attached is the Council's Medium Term Financial Strategy (MTFS) for the five years 2022/23 to 2026/27.
 The MTFS is designed to provide a strategic link between available financial resources and the Council's corporate policy priorities, and to ensure that the Council sets a budget which is robust and sustainable in order that it can deliver its strategic objectives. - 1.2 The report details the estimated financial resources available to the Council and identifies how they will be utilised to support the achievement of the Council's priorities.
 The report also identifies the key financial risks facing the Council over the life of the forecast.
-The Council's Revenue Budget, Expenditure Forecast, Capital Programme, Treasury Management Strategy and Useable Reserves and Balances Policy are also set out in the report. - 1.3 The forecast includes the impact of the 2023/24 Local Government Finance Settlement, provisional details of which were announced on 19th December 2022. - 1.4 The government have confirmed that the planned Review of Relative Needs and Resources (the 'Fair Funding Review') and the planned reset to business rates growth will not be implemented in the next two years.
-The provisional settlement is once again a holding position, designed for short-term stability and based upon proposed detailed allocations for 2023/24 and a fairly full set of policy principles for 2024/25. - 1.5 As a consequence, estimations of central government funding beyond 2023/24 are extremely difficult to make until the outcome of the funding reviews are known.
-The Financial Forecast will be updated for 2024/25 onwards as and when there is greater clarity regarding the central government funding regime. - 1.6 The assumptions set out in the financial forecast are the latest best estimates and will be updated as and when further information is made available. - 1.7 A first draft of the detailed 2023/24 revenue budget allocations has been presented to each of the programme committees for information and comment during the January cycle of meetings, as have the proposed fees and charges schedule shown at Appendix J to this report. - 1.8 The MTFS may be updated as a result of the decisions made by this Committee and will be considered at the Budget Council meeting of 2nd March 2023. - 1.9 Feedback from the Budget Consultation process will also be considered as part of the budget setting meeting.
+The Council's Revenue Budget, Expenditure Forecast, Capital Programme, Treasury Management Strategy and Useable Reserves and Balances Policy are also set out in the report. - 1.3 The forecast includes the impact of the 2023/24 Local Government Finance Settlement, details of which were announced on 19th December 2022. - 1.4 The government have confirmed that the planned Review of Relative Needs and Resources (the 'Fair Funding Review') and the planned reset to business rates growth will not be implemented in the next two years.
+The settlement is once again a holding position, designed for short-term stability and based upon proposed detailed allocations for 2023/24 and a fairly full set of policy principles for 2024/25. - 1.5 As a consequence, estimations of central government funding beyond 2023/24 are extremely difficult to make until the outcome of the funding reviews are known.
+The Financial Forecast will be updated for 2024/25 onwards as and when there is greater clarity regarding the central government funding regime. - 1.6 The assumptions set out in the financial forecast are the latest best estimates and will be updated as and when further information is made available. - 1.7 A link to the final draft budget book for 2023/24 is provided below.
+The budget book provides the detailed resource allocations for services provided by the Council for the coming year.